 More than two decades of providing high-impact keynote addresses, staff trainings, and parent-and-family-engagement resources to thousands of educators, practitioners, and parents—at hundreds of venues across America and across the ocean—have evolved awesome outreach opportunities beyond the scope of father engagement.

-Today, programs and schools are as likely to book a Patrick Mitchell Family Storytelling Night® early-literacy enhancement event as they are to reserve a Down To Earth Dad father-involvement staff training for their teams.
+Today, programs and schools are as likely to book a Patrick Mitchell Family Storytelling Night® early-literacy enhancement and school readiness event for their parents as they are to reserve a Down To Earth Dad father-involvement staff training for their teams, and stress-reduction keynotes and trainings in support of staff mental health and wellness and work-life balance.

-State and local education associations, and individual programs and schools, are as inclined to ask The Down To Earth Dad to entertain moms and dads at their parent-engagement conferences as they are to order father-engagement articles for their in-house parent newsletters.
+State and local education associations, and individual programs and schools across America are as inclined to ask The Down To Earth Dad to entertain moms and dads at their parent-engagement conferences as they are to invite Patrick to provide professional development trainings.

 American Indian and Alaska Native (AIAN) national and regional organizations including the National Indian Head Start Directors Association (NIHSDA)—and individual tribal early childhood programs—invite Patrick to speak at their conferences, train teaching staff, and provide Family Storytelling Nights in gyms, lunchrooms, and at powwows.

 About the Founder